pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     .. method:: add_certificate(certificate)

-        Add an additional certificate to the PKCS7 structure.
+        Add an additional certificate (typically used to help build a verification chain) to the PKCS7 structure.
 This method may be called multiple times to add as many certificates as desired.

         :param certificate: The :class:`~cryptography.x509.Certificate` to add.